UIKit0/fmp/readme.txt

     Makefile        Makefile.
 Creates as3 source code and SWF from ModPlayer.
     ModPlayer.hx    The Flash MOD Player classes (ModPlayer is what you want). readme.txt      This file
-    Text.hx         A small test.
+    Test.hx         A small test.
 This is the player in FMP's site.

 To use Flash MOD Player you only need DynSound.hx and ModPlayer.hx.